Ojas21/Stock-Daily-Volatality-calculation/README.md

 ## Introduction

-The Volatility Calculator is a web service that calculates daily and annualized volatility from a given financial dataset in CSV format.
-It uses FastAPI, a modern, fast (high-performance), web framework for building APIs with Python 3.7+.
+The python file is a web service that calculates daily and annualized volatility from a given financial dataset in CSV format.
+It uses FastAPI, a modern, fast & high-performance web framework for building APIs with Python 3.7+.

 ## Features